 Property Management

-• (81) Gaining a better understanding of changing demographics (and its future impact on the value of properties)
+- Assisting property managers in gaining a better understanding of changing demographics (and its future impact on the value of properties) by creating tools that analyze population trends and tenant behaviors to guide long-term investment strategies.

 Industry #16